Geometry-Aware Attention Guidance for Diffusion Models via Modern Hopfield Dynamics: Theoretical Background

-which corresponds to standard Transformer self-attention with $\beta = 1/\sqrt{d}$.
-Employing the notations in \cite{hopfield}, we obtain:
+which corresponds to standard scaled dot-product attention with $\beta = 1/\sqrt{d}$.
+Adopting the notation of~\cite{hopfield},

-This interpretation can be extended to the cross-attention mechanism:
+This interpretation extends naturally to cross-attention with inputs $\mathbf{X}$ and $\mathbf{Y}$:

-Our work specifically focuses on this extension into the cross-attention framework.
-In the context of MHN, the input query is processed with an additional transformation $\mathbf{W}_Q$ to increase network complexity, while inner products are computed with learned key patterns ($\mathbf{W}_K \mathbf{Y}$).
-The retrieved patterns (values) then serve as inputs for subsequent layers.
-Since different layers can store distinct patterns, MHNs facilitate the hierarchical storage and retrieval of information.
-Notably, while a basic Hopfield network outputs a single pattern, the attention mechanism yields multiple patterns; thus, attention acts as a stack of multi-valued Hopfield networks, forming a multi-level and multi-valued associative memory.
+Our analysis focuses on this cross-attention setting, in which text tokens act as stored memory patterns and image tokens as queries.
+Since different layers may store distinct patterns, MHNs naturally facilitate hierarchical storage and retrieval; whereas a basic Hopfield network outputs a single pattern, the attention mechanism yields multiple patterns simultaneously, so attention can be viewed as a stack of multi-valued Hopfield retrievals.

-\paragraph{Sparse Hopfield Network} Later, sparse extensions of the modern Hopfield network are proposed~\cite{sparsehop, stanhop}.
-The energy function was modified to make sparse the computation of retrieval dynamics:
+\paragraph{Sparse Hopfield Network and $\alpha$-Entmax.} A sparse extension of MHN is introduced in~\cite{sparsehop, stanhop}, replacing the softmax mapping with $\alpha\texttt{-Entmax}$: